Claire Brindis

-Claire Brindis, DrPH, is a Distinguished Emerita Professor of Pediatrics and Health Policy (on Recall), Department of Pediatrics and Department of Obstetrics, Gynecology and Reproductive Health Sciences and Emerita Director of the Philip R. Lee Institute for Health Policy Studies at the University of California, San Francisco (UCSF).
+Claire Brindis is a Distinguished Emerita Professor of Pediatrics and Health Policy (on Recall), Department of Pediatrics and Department of Obstetrics, Gynecology and Reproductive Health Sciences and Emerita Director of the Philip R. Lee Institute for Health Policy Studies at the University of California, San Francisco (UCSF).
 Her research considers women's, adolescent and child health, as well as adolescent pregnancy prevention strategies.
 She was elected a member of the Institute of Medicine (now the National Academy of Medicine) in 2010.

 Early life and education

 Brindis was a first generation immigrant to the United States.
 Her family are from Argentina, and her parents both worked as translators for the Los Angeles court system.
 She attended University of California, Los Angeles as an undergraduate, where she studied sociology and graduated cum laude.
 After earning her Bachelor's degree Brindis worked toward a Master of Public Health.
 She was a doctoral researcher at the University of California, Berkeley.
 During her doctorate, Brindis took part in a seminar on adolescent health.
 Her doctoral thesis considered how adolescent development impacted sexual and contraceptive behaviour.